Skip to main content

 Participants will also build their ensemble skills, working with fellow students to rehearse and perform music.
 Upon completion of this qualification, students will have a good understanding of the music industry and best practices.

-• You have worked in entry level jobs within the music industry including but not limited to, musicians, roadies, studio assistants and sound assistants
+• You are interested in a career in the music industry, musicians, roadies, studio assistants and sound assistants.

 Important information